-* The Lord's blessing is our greatest wealth.
+The Lord's blessing is our greatest wealth.
 All our work adds nothing to it

-* You don't pay the price for good health.
+You don't pay the price for good health.
 You enjoy its benefits

-* There is no great fun, satisfaction, or joy derived from doing something that's
+There is no great fun, satisfaction, or joy derived from doing something that's easy

-easy

-* The master may get better work from an untrained apprentice than from a
+The master may get better work from an untrained apprentice than from a skilled rebel

-skilled rebel

-* A lot of people quit looking for work as soon as they find a job
+A lot of people quit looking for work as soon as they find a job

-* Don't get the rabbit habit, think mink
+Don't get the rabbit habit, think mink

-* A narrow mind and a fat head invariably come on the same person
+A narrow mind and a fat head invariably come on the same person

-* To reject criticism is to harm yourself and your won best interests
+To reject criticism is to harm yourself and your won best interests

-* Desire is the great equalizer
+Desire is the great equalizer

-* Wickedness never brings real success; only the godly have that
+Wickedness never brings real success; only the godly have that

-* Integrity has always determined the difference between winners and losers
+Integrity has always determined the difference between winners and losers

-* Good ideas and good technique do not car who owns them
+Good ideas and good technique do not care who owns them

-* Ability times effort equal results
+Ability times effort equal results

-* Remember the lessons in Hook
+Remember the lessons in Hook

-* My word is my bond
+My word is my bond

-* Stop growing up
+Stop growing up

-* So Peter you’ve become a pirate
+So Peter you’ve become a pirate

-* You have but a few years that your children will want to go to you then you spend the rest of the time you will go after them.
+You have but a few years that your children will want to go to you then you spend the rest of the time you will go after them.
 Don’t miss it

-* Use your imagination
+Use your imagination

-* Seize the day
+Seize the day

-* Don’t confuse activity with accomplishment
+Don’t confuse activity with accomplishment

-* Failure is a detour, not a dead-end street
+Failure is a detour, not a dead-end street

-* There is nothing better for men than that they should be happy in their work
+There is nothing better for men than that they should be happy in their work

-* Failure is the line of least persistence
+Failure is the line of least persistence

-* I’m looking for a lot of men with an infinite capacity for not knowing what can’t be done
+I’m looking for a lot of men with an infinite capacity for not knowing what can’t be done

-* How you get up in the morning determines how far you go up in life
+How you get up in the morning determines how far you go up in life

-* If you go out looking for friends you’re going to find they’re very scarce.
+If you go out looking for friends you’re going to find they’re very scarce.
 If you go out to be a friend, you’ll find them everywhere

-* Imagination is the strongest nation on earth
+Imagination is the strongest nation on earth

-* We do not stop working and playing because we grow old.
+We do not stop working and playing because we grow old.
 We grow old because we stop working and playing

-* We learn things consciously, but we will never do them until we learn to do them subconsciously
+We learn things consciously, but we will never do them until we learn to do them subconsciously

-* Love does not demand its own way
+Love does not demand its own way

-* When you forgive somebody else you accept the responsibility for your won future
+When you forgive somebody else you accept the responsibility for your won future

-* When you’re tough on yourself, life is going to be infinitely easier on you
+When you’re tough on yourself, life is going to be infinitely easier on you

-* Never tire of loyalty and kindness.
+Never tire of loyalty and kindness.
 Hold these virtues tightly.
 Write them deep within your heart

-* Work is the salt that gives life its savor
+Work is the salt that gives life its favor

-* You are the only person on this earth who can use your ability
+You are the only person on this earth who can use your ability

-* So get rid of all that is wrong in your life, both inside and outside
+So get rid of all that is wrong in your life, both inside and outside

-* Anything worth doing is worth doing poorly until you learn to do it well
+Anything worth doing is worth doing poorly until you learn to do it well

-* Children pay more attention to what you do than to what you say
+Children pay more attention to what you do than to what you say

-* Change that donkey to a racehorse and make him want to pull the load
+Change that donkey to a racehorse and make him want to pull the load

-* The wisdom of the ages: there ain’t no free lunch
+The wisdom of the ages: there ain’t no free lunch

-* How can a student know more than his teacher?
+How can a student know more than his teacher?
 But if he works hard, he may learn as much

-* The worker who works hard enough to get a raise will probably get it, but the worker who works to make a contribution is going to get further along
+The worker who works hard enough to get a raise will probably get it, but the worker who works to make a contribution is going to get further along

-* People need loving the most when they deserve it the least
+People need loving the most when they deserve it the least

-* We can best guard against losing our shirts by keeping our sleeves rolled up
+We can best guard against losing our shirts by keeping our sleeves rolled up

-* The picture you have of yourself is exactly the way you will perform
+The picture you have of yourself is exactly the way you will perform

-* A wise man is hungry for truth, while the mocker feeds on trash
+A wise man is hungry for truth, while the mocker feeds on trash